DSchau/blog/content/blog/2018-06-15-graphql-most-of-the-parts/index.md

 ![4](./images/05-4.png)

 In effect, I am absolutely not claiming that GraphQL kills REST.
 It is, in fact, intended to be a gentle introduction to GraphQL and how to begin implementing GraphQL in your RESTful backend, today.
-I believe that implemting GraphQL will lead to a number of tangible benefits and overall will improve your backend service communication between client and server.
+I believe that implementing GraphQL will lead to a number of tangible benefits and overall will improve your backend service communication between client and server.

 ![5](./images/06-5.png)